-B.Ed. stands for an Undergraduate Academic Course known as Bachelor of Education.
+B.Ed. stands for an undergraduate academic course known as Bachelor of Education.
 Earlier it was known as Bachelor of Training (BT).
 It is a course offered for those who are interested in pursuing career in teaching and related fields.
-Also referred as ‘Bachelor in Education’ or in some universities as ‘Siksha Shastri’, it’s duration generally lasts 1 year.
+Also referred as ‘Bachelor in Education’ or in some universities as ‘Siksha Shastri’, its duration generally lasts 1 year.
 The 1 Year of Course consists of 2 or more Semesters.
 The duration of the 1st semester can be up-to 16 weeks and 2nd semester can be of 18 weeks (204 working days).
 Minimum duration for practice teaching varies form 5-6 weeks.
-Bachelor of Education consists of 8 Papers out of which 2 are Compulsory depending upon the Stream which one had taken during Graduation.
+Bachelor of Education consists of 8 Papers out of which 2 are compulsory depending upon the Stream which one had taken during Graduation.
 Bachelor of Education Course can also be pursued through Correspondence or Distance Learning which is generally of 2 Years duration.
-1 year B.Ed. corrospondence is a course whose prevalence is doubtful and as such one must confirm it from the respective institute.
+1 year B.Ed. correspondence is a course whose prevalence is doubtful and as such one must confirm it from the respective institute.
 While students from Arts Stream are trained to teach subjects like History, Civics, Geography and Languages.
 The students from Science Stream are trained to teach Mathematics, Physics, Chemistry and Biology.
 The B.Ed. degree course is mandatory for teaching in higher primary schools and high schools.
 National Council for Teacher Education is statutory body which regulates courses in teaching in India.
 The B.Ed. degree is mandatory for teaching in higher primary schools and high schools. .

 Students need to appear in an entrance test conducted by the various states and Independent educational bodies and universities for admission in various teaching institutions attached with it according to the rank of the candidate in the entrance exam.

-These exams are generally held in the month of June-July and consists of Objective type questions on the subject of English, General Knowledge, Aptitude, Basic Arithmetic Teaching Potential and one local language in some states.
+These exams are generally held in the month of June-July and consist of Objective type questions on the subject of English, General Knowledge, Aptitude, Basic Arithmetic Teaching Potential and one local language in some states.
 The results of these exams are generally out by July/Aug.
 Candidates go through practical training courses, apart from theory classes.
 Know more about B.Ed.
 Entrance Test

 Paper-I Philosophical and Sociological Basis of Education